If you’ve had to delay your investment journey until your 40s, don’t worry – you’re there now, and that’s what matters. Better late than never, right?

-If you don’t like the idea of your investments having large swings in value as the markets move, then you may look to choose a low-risk investment strategy.
-One thing to note is that by taking less risk to minimise your losses, you’re also limiting your potential for growth.
+If you don’t like the idea of your investments having large swings in value as the markets move up and down, then you may look to choose a low-risk investment strategy.
+However, one thing to note is that by taking less risk to minimise your losses, you could also be limiting your potential for growth.
 But if you’re less concerned about market movements and are planning on investing for a number of years, then why not consider higher-risk investments like shares?

 Try to use your ISA allowance